wufeim/mofii-notes/paper-reading/pretrained-img-proc-transformer.rst

 **[2]** Carion, N., Massa, F., Synnaeve, G., Usunier, N., Kirillov, A., & Zagoruyko, S. (2020).
 End-to-End Object Detection with Transformers. arXiv preprint arXiv:2005.12872.

 **[3]** Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need.
 In Advances in neural information processing systems (pp. 5998-6008).

+**[4]** Gu, S., Meng, D., Zuo, W., & Zhang, L. (2017).
+Joint convolutional analysis and synthesis sparse representation for single image layer separation.
+In Proceedings of the IEEE International Conference on Computer Vision (pp. 1708-1716).

+**[5]** Agustsson, E., & Timofte, R. (2017).
+Ntire 2017 challenge on single image super-resolution: Dataset and study.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops (pp. 126-135).